mgile/cast-custom-receiver/README.md

 # cast-custom-receiver-sample

-This Google Cast demo application shows how to cast videos from an Android device in a way that is fully compliant with the UX Guidelines.
+This Google Cast demo application shows how to build a receiver application that can cast videos from a Cast Sender device.
+It is meant to demonstrate the use of the Google Cast Receiver APIs.

 ## Dependencies
 * (Optional) NodeJS (http://nodejs.org)